 We are licensed by the Illinois Department of Agriculture to process our own poultry at the farm, grade and sell eggs to individuals as well as retail markets, and have a meat and poultry brokers license that allows us to sell retail cuts to individuals, retail markets, and restaurants.

-In January of 2017 Willow City Farm opened up our first retail store, The "Willow City Farmstand" @ 731 South Durkin Drive in Springfield, IL.
+In January of 2017 Willow City Farm opened up our first retail store, The "Willow City Farmstand" on the west side of Springfield.

 I encourage you to sign up for our email list so you can hear about what adventure I'm up to next.

 I am committed to raising a product we are proud to serve our family and yours.
 I am passionate about local foods, the success of local farms, and their families.
 I encourage everyone to #knowyourfarmer and #knowyourfood.